 In the end, if you’re looking for a lengthy and relatively polished movie tie-in game, this is one to check out.
 It’s certainly better than most of its peers.
 However, some more time in the proverbial development oven, and an infusion of unique variety, could have gone a long way in making this an even better game.
 Regardless of its faults, the property’s fans should certainly enjoy this release.

-This review is based on a copy of the game that we received for review purposes.
+This review is based on an Xbox 360 copy of the game that we received for review purposes.

 The Adventures of Tintin: The Game is a quality and polished licensed title, which fans are sure to appreciate.